 Were his hands up, as supporters say?
 Was he reaching for a gun, as police contend?

 If officers were wearing body cameras, Seattle Mayor Ed Murray said afterward, the footage would provide some clarity.
 Since the Feb.
-21 incident, city officials have faced intense criticism from community members who say the death of Taylor, 46, is yet another in a series of senseless killings of blacks by white cops.
+21 incident, city officials have faced intense criticism from community members who say the death of Taylor, 46, is yet another in a series of senseless killings of black men by white cops.

 Months from now, Seattle police say, that kind of evidence from body-worn cameras will be a reality.
 After completing a pilot project last year, the agency is on track to join others nationwide that have fully adopted the small, battery-powered devices, a trend that accelerated after the Ferguson, Mo., officer-involved shooting of Michael Brown.